Astros vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in seven of their past 10 games and have gone 4-3 in those contests.
+- The Astros have played as the favorite in eight of their past 10 games and have gone 4-4 in those contests.

 Astros Betting Records & Stats

-- The Astros have won 50% of the games this season when they were favored on the moneyline (7-7).
+- The Astros have been favored on the moneyline 15 total times this season.
+They've gone 7-8 in those games.

-- The Astros have an implied moneyline win probability of 52.4% in this contest.
+- Based on this matchup's moneyline, the Astros' implied win probability is 55.6%.

-- Houston has had an over/under set by bookmakers 17 times, and have combined with opponents to go over the total in 12 of those games (12-5-0).
+- Houston has combined with opponents to hit the over on the total 12 times this season for a 12-6-0 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.